50 life-saving TESOL lesson plan resources

 My lesson planning experiences

-Being so inexperienced, for the first year I barely deviated from the Cambridge ‘Interchange’ textbooks that my company in Mexico provided me.
+When I first started teaching English overseas (more than a decade ago!), I didn’t have much experience beyond what I’d learned during my TESOL certificationBeing so inexperienced, for the first year I barely deviated from the Cambridge ‘Interchange’ textbooks that my company provided me.
 While I always tried to make things fun and engaging with additional warm-ups and games, the classroom content in my lesson plan came directly from the page.

 What lesson plan resources do I need?

 Wherever you are on your online English teaching journey, you likely lie somewhere in between my two stages above.
-I’ll refer to these stages generally as “from scratch”, “inspiring” and “pre-made/done for you”.
+I’ll refer to these stages generally as ‘from scratch’, ‘inspiring’ and ‘pre-made/done for you’.

 Lesson plans 'from scratch'

-Freelance online English teachers and private tutors might need to write their own plans “from scratch”.
-Occasionally, companies ask you to provide your own lesson plans, but this is less common.
 If you have the confidence and you want to create your own, see my post with 10 Free online English lesson plans and ideas that includes links to lesson planning templates and videos on the basics of how to do this.

 'Inspiring' lesson plans